 I’m sure in a few years’ time Sanya Bay will be a tourist destination for Westerners as it is beautiful and has great weather.

-While I was there for the day I went to visit the Nanshan Cultural Resort.
-It was like a Buddhist theme park without the roller-coasters!
+While I was there for the day I went to visit the Nanshan Cultural Resort, it was like a Buddhist theme park without the roller-coasters!
 It was fascinating to see and we were the only western people there.

 It is a monument to the Buddhist goddess of mercy and it is three statues in one.
 One that faces inwards towards the city of Sanya and the other two looking outwards towards the South China Sea.

 After seeing the Big Buddha in Hong Kong and thinking that was big, the Guanyin Statue is 74 meters taller!
 It could be seen from such a distance and as you get closer it is amazing how tall it really is and it does not look like three statues in one.

 The resort was very big and there were little trains that took you around and golf carts and as the trains or golf carts got close to people walking by they played ‘jingle bells’ music and said something in Chinese (probably move out-of-the-way), that was strange but I suppose jingle bells is not a Christmas song to them as they do not celebrate it.
 Very odd!

 One with a laughing Buddha and one had three Buddha’s representing past, present and future.
 To get to each of these temples there were lots of steps, so you get a workout in while at the Buddhist resort.

 As you can see from the photo of the statue it is placed out to sea and the resort is located on a sandy beach with the mountains behind.
 There were elephant statues around the beach area of the resort in different poses.

-It was a very clean with beautiful flowers and manicured grass and there were shops & food outlets all around the resort.
+It was very clean with beautiful flowers and manicured grass and there were shops & food outlets all around the resort.

 I think they were made from gelatine as it was quite rubbery.
 We did get some real vegetables and soup and fruit, but not quite what I was expecting after the lovely vegetarian lunch we had in Hong Kong.

 It was a very interesting day and if you are a Buddhist it somewhere very special to go to.